-- Unusual Weapon Mounting: Tali’s twin helmet lasers, just appearing there with no explanation.
-Given how thin her helmet is naturally thin and that Mass Effect weapons are known for generating a lot of heat, it’s a wonder her face didn’t melt.
+- Unusual Weapon Mounting: Talis twin helmet lasers, just appearing there with no explanation.
+Given how thin her helmet is and that Mass Effect weapons are known for generating a lot of heat (in fact, portable laser weapons don't even EXIST in ME-verse), its a wonder her face didnt melt.

 - Written Sound Effect: In spades, ranging from the simple "Booom!" to the odd "Waduuum!"